 Schedule a general advising appointment with CIE staff by calling 715-836-4411.

 Get some video advice from past peer advisers about study abroad.
 Scroll down

 View online info session “First Steps to Study Abroad”.

 Below you will find more information on program costs: Spring 2015, Summer 2014, Fall 2014, and Winterim 2015

 LdM organizes student clubs, guided visits to historic sites, social and cultural activities, such as dinners at local restaurants, seasonal festivals, field trips, theater, concerts, and much more.
 Some of these events require additional fees paid by the students.

 "This program worked really well for my degree.
 I fulfilled a course for my minor by studying intercultural communication, and my pairing food and wine course satisfied a general education requirement and counted toward my required international experience for my minor."

-- Danielle, Management & Spanish for Business Professions major, International Business minor, Summer 2013
+- Danielle, Management & Spanish for Business Professions major, International Business minor, Florence, Summer 2013

 "I am attending Lorenzo de Medici for an entire year to complete their certificate program for art conservation.
 When I return, I plan to pursue a graduate degree in art conservation."